 Artstor Public Collections provide access to documents, images, videos and audio.
-These collections, some of which are publicly available, include materials from the Joint Archives of Holland, as well as faculty and student works.
+These collections, some of which are publicly available, include materials from Hope College Archives and Special Collections, as well as faculty and student works.
 Many of these collections are also browsable in JSTOR Open Community Collections.

 - Local History

-The Joint Archives of Holland collects the institutional records and personal papers of Hope College and Western Theological Seminary, as well as local history materials related to the greater Holland area.
+Archives and Special Collections collects the institutional records and personal papers of Hope College and Western Theological Seminary, as well as local history materials related to the greater Holland area.

 The Van Raalte Institute is a research center focused on Dutch American history, the history of Holland and the history of Hope College.